Verifying the Hashgraph Consensus Algorithm: The Algorithm

-\item for all honest round $j$ witnesses $w$, $\coin(w) = \beta$. \end{enumerate} \end{lemma} \begin{proofsketch} We construct our sequence by looking at every $c$-th round starting at $i + c$.
-So let $r_k = i + c \cdot (k + 1)$.
-Suppose round $r_k$ has $m_k$ honest witnesses.
-Note that $m_k$ is at most the number of honest peers.
-Let $X_k$ be the $m_k$ tuple consisting of the coin for every honest, round $r_k$ witness.
+\item for every honest round-$j$ witness $w$, if $w$ is timely in the sense that it was created before any witnesses in round $(j+2)$, then $\coin(w) = \beta$. \end{enumerate} \end{definition}

-For every $k$, let $y_k$ be an arbitrary round $r_k$ witness.
-Let $\beta_k = \yes$ if and only if $y$ receives as many yes votes on $x$ than no votes.
-Let the target $T_k$ be the $m_k$ tuple in which every element is $\beta_k$.
+\begin{theorem} With probability one, coins are good. \end{theorem} \begin{proofsketch} For any round $j$, let $P_j$ be the probability event ``round $j$'s first witness receives as many yes votes as no votes.''
+Let $Q_j$ be the probability event ``all honest, timely round-$j$ coin flips agree with $P_j$.''